-Relatives are eligible to become a dependent on a caregiver's tax return if they earned less than $3,900 a year in 2013, excluding nontaxable Social Security and disability payments, and if the caregiver provided more than 50 percent of the relative's support.
-If that criteria is met, caregivers can take a $3,900 tax exemption for each dependent.
+Relatives are eligible to become a dependent on a caregiver's tax return if their total income is less than $3,900 a year in 2013, excluding nontaxable Social Security and disability payments, and if the caregiver provided more than 50 percent of the relative's support.
+If those criteria are met, caregivers can take a $3,900 tax exemption for each dependent.
 However, a word of caution is in order.
 Pensions, interest on bank accounts, dividends and withdrawals from retirement plans are counted as income.
 (The cap on income rises to $3,950 for 2014).
-By the way, your relative doesn't have to live in your home to be considered your dependent.
+By the way, most relatives don't have to live in your home to be considered your dependent.

 2. When can a caregiver claim a tax benefit for a dependent's medical costs?

 If you claim a relative (a parent, spouse, step-parent, grandparent, sister, cousin, aunt or in-law, for example) as your dependent, you can claim medical deductions if you're providing more than 50 percent of their support and if your total medical costs represented more than 10 percent of your adjusted gross income in 2013.
 You must meet the threshold on both counts.
-That 7.5 percent threshold rises to 10 percent in 2013 2013 if you’re under age 65, or 7.5 percent for those over age 65.
-You must meet the threshold on both counts.
+If the taxpayer is age 65 or older, the threshold is reduced from 10 percent to 7.5 percent.

 3. Are caregiver tax deductions limited to just relatives?